-- Description: This component will provide tailored packages to eligible MSMEs of grants and loans for Asset and Repair (AR) investments, as well as Working Capital (WC) loans. - Structure: a) The AR investment is structured so that 65 percent of the investment is a grant and 35 percent is a loan; b) The WC loan is structured as a loan.
+- Description: This component will provide tailored packages to eligible MSMEs of grants and loans for Asset and Repair (AR) investments, as well as Working Capital (WC) loans. - Structure: a) The AR investment is structured so that maximum 65 percent of the investment is a grant and at least 35 percent is a loan; b) The WC loan is structured as a 100 % loan.
 The packages will be adapted to each MSME loan application and are fully flexible. - MSME Eligibility: MSME eligibility will be based on official registration and preference will be given to those MSMEs who were affected by the hurricane and to existing businesses.
-In addition, new MSMEs are eligible. - Provision: Packages will be disbursed to MSMEs through Participating Financial Institutions (PFIs), who will assess the individual loan applications from MSMEs and make an independent financing decision.
-The PFIs will bear all of the credit risk for the loan portion of the AR package, and 20 percent of the credit risk for the WC loan package.
+In addition, new MSMEs are eligible.
+Given the higher level of risk associated with financing new MSMEs, their eligibility and or total number will be evaluated during or after the midterm review based on experience. - Provision: Packages will be disbursed to MSMEs through Participating Financial Institutions (PFIs), who will assess the individual loan applications from MSMEs and make an independent financing decision.
+The PFIs will bear all the credit risk for the loan portion of the AR package, and 20 percent of the credit risk for the WC loan package.